 It is sometimes claimed that the use of militarized spaceships will make planetary forces obsolete.
 After all, why waste men and vehicles on the ground if you can just blast them from orbit with lasers, missiles, plasma bombs, or huge rocks?

 Force composition varies, depending on the technology level and setting.
-Future armies tend to be armed with high tech gear and energy weapons.
-Post-apocalyptic works have a mix of decaying modern technology and improvised weaponry.
+Armies from 20 Minutes into the Future still tend to be armed with kinetic weapons(i.e.: bullets), with the occasional energy weapons restricted to heavy weapons and/or prototypes.
+Far Future armies tend to be armed with high tech gear and energy weapons.
+Post-apocalyptic works have a mix of preserved or decaying modern technology and improvised weaponry.
 Steampunk will go for steam-powered tech with a Victorian aesthetic.
-Of course, the writer's skill, knowledge and interest will also influence an army's depiction.
+Alien forces tend to use energy weapons almost exclusively.
+Of course, the writer's skill, knowledge and interests will also influence an army's depiction.

 The most common models are:

 - Televised or animated programs: Rarely goes beyond basic infantry, tanks/APCs, and usually some kind of aircraft (unless there's the possibility of merchandising).
 Animated shows tend to go farther, but live-action programs have budgets to think about.
 It's a lot easier to draw/model a half dozen different land vehicles than it is for the Special EX team to mock them up, and cheaper to put a dozen of them on the screen at a time.